Land Banking and Land Investments

 The obligations and challenges of land investments may seem daunting to first-time investors, or even seasoned investors looking at a new type of investment.
 Fortunately, there are people who have experience in negotiating the legal obligations and the local regulations to unlock the true potential of your plot of land.
 If you are looking to invest in land for the first time, or if you are looking to invest in a real estate category you’re unfamiliar with, or a new municipal jurisdiction, it pays to reach out to professionals in the industry who understand the challenges and obligations and can turn those into tremendous returns on investment.

 At SVN Canada, we have decades of experience in Land Investments including understanding property law and the opportunities and challenges of real estate development.
-We have conducted hundreds of feasibility studies to identify where investors should build, what they should build, and what they should do once the finish building what they build.
-SVN Canada knows how to connect potential investors with legal, tax and financial experts who can negotiate the rules to your advantage, and ensure the best return for your new and exciting investment.
+We have conducted hundreds of feasibility studies to identify where investors should build, what they should build, and what they should do once they finish building what they build.
+SVN Canada knows how to connect potential investors with legal, tax, and financial experts who can negotiate the rules to your advantage, and ensure the best return for your new and exciting investment.